jsoysouvanh/Refureku/README.md

 CustomProperty const* prop2 = c->getProperty<CustomProperty>();
 ```

-## Cross-platform compatibility
+# Cross-platform compatibility
 This library has been tested and is stable on the following configurations:
 - Microsoft Windows Server | MSVC 19.29.30133.0
 - Linux 20.04 | Clang 7.0.1, Clang 8.0.1, Clang 9.0.1, Clang 10.0.0, Clang 11.0.0
 - Linux 20.04 | GNU 8.4.0, GNU 9.3.0, GNU 10.3.0, GNU 11.1.0
 - Mac OS X 10.15.7 | AppleClang 12.0.0

-## Known issues
+# Known issues
-- Issues when reflecting template template classes with MSVC because of [this issue](https://developercommunity.visualstudio.com/t/Type-template-parameter-can-erroneously/1548997).
+- Issues when reflecting template template classes with MSVC, see [this issue](https://developercommunity.visualstudio.com/t/Type-template-parameter-can-erroneously/1548997).
-- Template classes can't be reflected when nested in other entities
+- Class templates can't be reflected when nested in other entities

-## License
-MIT License

-Copyright (c) 2020-2021 Julien SOYSOUVANH

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.